mgunyho/PdArray/README.md

-PdArray can be easily used as a waveshaper by either drawing or recording a waveshaper curve, and then sending an audio signal to the POS CV input, with a POS RANGE of +-5V for audio signals.
+PdArray can be easily used as a waveshaper by either drawing or recording a waveshaper curve, and then sending an audio signal to the POS CV input, with a POS RANGE of +-5V for typical audio signals.
 You can even re-record the curve while the audio is playing for interesting effects!

 ### Loading and playing samples

 ![playing samples](screenshots/sample-player.png)

 By right-clicking on the Array module, you can load a wav sample file.
-The number in the right-click menu shows the duration of the loaded sample with the current sample rate.
+The number in the right-click menu shows the duration of the loaded sample at the current sample rate.
 After selecting a file, the array will contain the first N samples of the audio file, where N is the array size shown in the SIZE display.
 The audio file will always be loaded from the beginning, so you will need to